Why You Should Get a Plan

 Important coverage information

 Making a Service Call: Your plan starts the day your enrollment is processed.
-There is an initial 30-day waiting period before you can make a service call, providing 11 months of coverage during the first year.
+There is an initial 30-day waiting period before you can make a repair service call, giving you 11 months of coverage during the first year.
 Upon renewal/reactivation (if applicable), there is no waiting period.

 Cancellation: Cancel any time by calling HomeServe.
 If you cancel within 30 days of your start date, you will get a full refund (less claims paid, where applicable).
 Cancellations after the first 30 days will result in a pro-rata refund (less claims paid, where applicable).